B-Saidy/weather_app/README.md

-# gms_project
-Gambia Meteorological Services
+# How is the weather!